Zachatoo/obsidian-css-editor/README.md

 # CSS Editor

 This plugin allows you to edit CSS files in your vault.
 You can edit CSS files in your vault, as well as CSS snippet files in your `.obsidian/snippets/` directory.
+Work on mobile and desktop!

 ## Installation